Arithmomaniac/copilot-orchestra/README.md

 Once setup is complete, you can start using the Conductor agent:

-1. **Via Chat Mode Dropdown**:
+**Via Chat Mode Dropdown**:
 - Open GitHub Copilot Chat
 - Click the agent dropdown at the bottom of the chat panel
 - Select "Conductor" from the list of available modes

-2. **Via @-Mention**:
-    - In the GitHub Copilot Chat, type `@Conductor` followed by your request
-    - Example: `@Conductor help me implement a new authentication feature`

 ## How It Works